Davarco/MUSIC/README.md

-# Acoustic-MUSIC
+# MUSIC
-Acoustic-MUSIC is a set of tools meant for pinger localization using MUSIC (Multiple Signal Classification).
+MUSIC is a set of tools meant for pinger localization using MUSIC (Multiple Signal Classification).

 ## Compiling and Running